DevExpress/testcafe-vue-selectors/README.md

 });
 ```

-As an alternative, the .getVue() method can take a function that returns the required data.
+As an alternative, the `.getVue()` method can take a function that returns the required data.
 This function acts as a filter.
-Its argument is an object returned by .getVue(), i.e. { props: ..., state: ..., computed:...}.
+Its argument is an object returned by `.getVue()`, i.e. `{ props: ..., state: ..., computed:...}`.
 ```js
 VueSelector('Component').getVue(({ props, state, computed }) => {...})
 ```